 Making timely payment:

 As and when the due dates arrive (based on a mutual understanding with the vendor/supplier/creditor), the payments need to be processed.
-Here, the required documents need to be prepared and closely verified.
-Details entered on the cheque, vendors bank account details, payment vouchers, the original bill, purchase order/agreement, etc need to be scrutinized.
-Authorized person’s signature (through system or manual) also needs to be obtained sometimes.
+Here, the required documents need to be prepared and verified.
+Details entered on the cheque, vendors bank account details, payment vouchers, the original bill, purchase order/agreement, etc., need to be scrutinized.
+Often the signature of the authorized person may be required.

-The above-mentioned procedures are organization specific.
-They can be more elaborate for large companies with more approvals required.
-These steps before a payment is made are important in order to avoid errors and frauds.
+The procedures mentioned above are organization specific.
+They can be stricter for large companies with more approvals required.
+However, the basic steps are needed to be considered before payments are made in order to avoid errors and frauds.

 Automated Accounting Process

-As accounts payable process is vital for every organization, it requires a lot of employee time to be spent on successful implementation of this process.
-In order to set efficient accounts payable process automation becomes necessary.
+As the accounts payable process is vital for every organization, a lot of time needs to be invested for its successful implementation.
+In order to have efficient accounts, payable process automation becomes necessary.
 This will minimize the time and cost of invoice processing, employee headcount and much more.
-Automation will also help to reduce a lot of human errors and increase the efficiency of the employees.
+Automation will also help reduce human errors and increase efficiency.

-There are many good accounting softwares available in the market which can streamline the accounts payable process.
-Such accounting softwares will eliminate all paperwork.
-Using electronic invoices, scanned copies of reports, email approvals, etc will not only reduce the time involved in managing the payables but also will help in streamlining the business as a whole.
-They integrate with the organizations ERP usually.
-There are a lot of other value added services which can be utilized from these accounting softwares which will ultimately improve the business efficiency.
+Accounting software available in the market which can streamline the accounts payable process.
+These eliminate most of the paperwork involved in accounting.
+Using electronic invoices, scanned copies of reports, email approvals, etc., will not only reduce the time involved in managing the payables but will also improve the day to day performance of the businesses.
+To add, they usually integrate with the organizations ERP.